MetaMask/metamask-docs/wallet/concepts/apis.md

 :::note
-MetaMask supports [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963), which introduces an alternative discovery mechanism for the `window.ethereum` provider object, enabling dapps to support [wallet interoperability](wallet-interoperabilty.md) and discover multiple injected wallet providers in a web page.
+MetaMask supports [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963), which introduces an alternative discovery mechanism to the `window.ethereum` injected provider, enabling dapps to support [wallet interoperability](wallet-interoperabilty.md) and discover multiple injected wallet providers in a user's browser.
 :::

 The MetaMask Ethereum provider API contains the following: